theiterators/kebs/README.md

 plugin that enhances experience with the library by adding support for generated code.
 You can install it from the IntelliJ Marketplace.
 In the Settings/Preferences dialog, select "Plugins" and type "Kebs" into search input (see https://www.jetbrains.com/help/idea/managing-plugins.html for detailed instructions).
 You can also use this web page: https://plugins.jetbrains.com/plugin/16069-kebs.

+### Kebs 2.0 migration guide

+Please be aware that recent changes in the source code might require some changes in your codebase.
+Follow the guide below to migrate your code to Kebs 2.0:
+* If you are using value classes instead of tagged/opaque types, please mix in the `CaseClass1ToValueClass` trait.
+* Extend your value-enums with `pl.iterators.kebs.enums.ValueEnumLikeEntry` parameterized with the type of the value.
+  * Native Scala 3 value-enums:
+    ```scala
+    enum ColorButRGB(val value: Int) extends ValueEnumLikeEntry[Int] {slick
+      case Red extends ColorButRGB(0xFF0000)
+      case Green extends ColorButRGB(0x00FF00)
+      case Blue extends ColorButRGB(0x0000FF)
+    }
+    ```
+  * enumeratum value-enums for Scala 2 and Scala 3:
+    ```scala
+    sealed abstract class LibraryItem(val value: Int) extends IntEnumEntry with ValueEnumLikeEntry[Int]
+      object LibraryItem extends IntEnum[LibraryItem] {
+      case object Book extends LibraryItem(value = 1)
+      case object Movie extends LibraryItem(value = 2)
+      case object Magazine extends LibraryItem(3)
+      case object CD extends LibraryItem(4)
+      val values = findValues
+    }
+    ```
+* Extend your traits/classes/objects, if inside of one an implicit enum (or value-enum) conversion for `kebs` library's needs should occur, with one of the following traits:
+    * For Scala 2 and Scala 3 enums from `enumeratum` library: `pl.iterators.kebs.enumeratum.KebsEnumeratum`
+    * For Scala 2 and Scala 3 value-enums from `enumeratum` library: `pl.iterators.kebs.enumeratum.KebsValueEnumeratum`
+    * For Scala 3 native value-enums: `pl.iterators.kebs.enums.KebsValueEnum`
+    * For Scala 2 `scala.Enumeration` enums or Scala 3 native enums: `pl.iterators.kebs.enums.KebsEnum`